 |Rush Movie Featurette - Meeting Niki Lauda|

 Actor Daniel Brühl describes a rather humorous conversation he had with the real Niki Lauda prior to meeting him in Vienna.
 Lauda then offers his opinion of his onscreen counterpart.
 Also, director Ron Howard and screenwriter Peter Morgan reflect on Lauda and the 1976 crash.

 |James Hunt Interview After 1976 British Grand Prix|

 Formula One racer James Hunt is interviewed on July 18, 1976 after winning the British Grand Prix.
 Two months after the race, Ferrari protested the win because Hunt had taken a shortcut to the pit via an access road and was not on the track when the red flag was raised.
 Hunt was disqualified and Niki Lauda was given the win.

 The real James Hunt is interviewed by Bill Wigmore on Britain's Today program in 1976, the year he was the Formula One World Champion.
 Hunt talks about how he got into racing, his life as a Formula One racer, and how he handles the fear of dying on the track.

 |James Hunt Big Balls Interview|

-Interviewed by former British Formula One driver Sterling Moss, the real James Hunt tells Moss that having "big balls" is what allows him to still drive very fast after new regulations had forced changes with regard to the air boxes and wings.
-Sterling Moss doesn't quite believe his answer, even though Hunt is not entirely kidding.
+Interviewed by former British Formula One driver Stirling Moss, the real James Hunt tells Moss that having "big balls" is what allows him to still drive very fast after new regulations had forced changes with regard to the air boxes and wings.
+Stirling Moss doesn't quite believe his answer, even though Hunt is not entirely kidding.